Things Natural, Wild, and Free: The Life of Aldo Leopold

 Even before official game conservation laws were in place, Aldo's father Carl taught him the importance of responsible hunting practices.
 Hunters killed far more than they could use, even killing eagles and other sacred animals.
 In the hundred years prior to Aldo's birth, American Bison numbers plummeted from 60 million to barely above 500 due to hunting and killing bison for fun.

 Leopold and his team enforced the rules and regulations for where, when, and how many animals one could hunt.
 Do some research on the hunting regulations in your area.
 What do you think would happen if these rules were not abided by?
 Write a short essay on your findings and predictions.

 During his time with the United States Forest Service, Leopold noticed several species of animals were becoming more and more scarce.
 Back then, the biggest threats to wildlife were reckless hunting and predators.
 Today, we are their biggest threats.

-Create a venn diagram of animals that live in forests, cities, or both.
+Create a venn diagram of animals that live in forests (left circle), cities (right circle), or both (in the middle, between both circles).
 Choose one animal in each category.
 Write a paragraph about each animal and why it can live where it does, focusing on its diet, interaction with humans, and any adaptations that make its environment a perfect fit.

 People and the Land

 On page 81, Aldo Leopold poses questions that guide his work: "How could people live on the land without spoiling it?
 And do we have a moral duty to care for it, and the wildlife living with us on the land?
 If so, what is it?"
 Take a walk around your neighborhood, what do you see - nature vs. people?
 Write down all that you see and put them into two categories: (1) Nature and (2) People.
 For example, trees and parks would go under "Nature" and houses and cars would go under "people".
 Research what kind of native species were and are local to your community.
 What are some small steps that you can do you care for your local wildlife?
 Create an action plan or summary of what you can do to help!